 Within the 15th-century defences of the Pomeroy family castle looms the dramatic ruined shell of its successor, the great Elizabethan mansion of the Seymours.
 Begun in c.1560 and ambitiously enlarged from c.1600, their mansion was intended to become the most spectacular house in Devon, a match for Longleat and Audley End.
 Never completed, and abandoned by 1700, it became the focus of blood-curdling ghost stories, recounted in the audio tour.

-The location of the castle makes it ideal for walkers who can explore the nearby beautiful woodland or you can enjoy a light snack or restorative cup of tea in the cafe.
+The location of the castle makes it ideal for walkers who can explore the nearby beautiful woodland or you can enjoy a light snack or restorative cup of tea in the cafe which has now re-opened.
 Within a short drive are Totnes Castle and Dartmouth Castle, making it an ideal day out for families.

 Regretfully, only assistance dogs are admitted to the castle.

 Berry Pomery, Totnes, Devon - TQ9 6LJ (For sat nav see road access)

 For just £39 a year, English Heritage members get free entry to our properties and exclusive discounts.